r3dMontag/mixer-dev-examples/king-of-the-hill-interactive/README.md

-# Hello World Interactive
+# King Of The Hill Interactive
-A basic example using [Mixer's Interactive Node library](https://github.com/mixer/interactive-node) to render a button.
+A competitive game using [Mixer's Interactive Node library](https://github.com/mixer/interactive-node) to render a button that displays your name for sparks.
+However, everytime the button is pushed, the cost to become King Of The Hill goes up!

 ## Prerequisites
 You will need: